Smother (TV series): Production

-Filming began in February 2020 in and around Lahinch.
+Filming began in February 2020, in and around Lahinch, County Clare, Ireland.
+Moy House, a Georgian country house, located about 3 kilometers (1.9 miles) south of Lahinch, served as the Ahern family's home in the series.
 On the series' way of writing and storytelling, lead actress Dervla Kirwan said that "it's been a long time since anything this well written about an Irish family has come my way.
 In Smother, [Kate O'Riordan] has created a riveting thriller that will wake the world up to contemporary Ireland and rewrite an outdated narrative that has been peddled about the Irish for years."
 She also relates the series' setting to the character in the series, in particular to the Ahern family:

 In March 2020, production was halted due to social restrictions being imposed nationwide to combat the spread of the COVID-19 pandemic.
 On the filming halt, cast member Niamh Walsh states:

 On 4 April 2021, it was revealed that comedian Kevin McGahern has joined the cast in episode 5, portraying Michael Foley.

 On 26 December 2021, it was announced that former Coronation Street star Dean Fagan will be starring as Denis Ahern's estranged son in the show's second series.